Jugglers (TV series)

 Jugglers (Korean: 저글러스) is a 2017 South Korean television series starring Baek Jin-hee, Choi Daniel, Kang Hye-jung and Lee Won-keun.
-It aired from December 4, 2017 to January 23, 2018 on KBS2's Mondays and Tuesdays at 22:00 (KST) time slot for 16 episodes.
+It aired on KBS2 from December 4, 2017 to January 23, 2018, every Monday and Tuesday at 22:00 (KST) for 16 episodes.

 Synopsis

 A secretary with a passive and obedient personality meets a boss who is completely uninterested in others and has no consideration for them.